juye-ops/juye-ops.github.io/_posts/Study/ETC/OPIc/2023-07-17-opic_script.md

 > But there aren't many recycling zone.
 > So We saw trashes thrown away on the street.
 > It is social issue in Korea.
-> These days, Most people suggest preventing to eat foods in the park.
+> These days, Most people suggest to prevent to eat foods in the park.
-> Anyway, It was terrible and I reminded myself not to throw the trash anywhere.
+> Anyway, It was terrible and I reminded myself not to throw away the trash anywhere.

 ## RP